utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 ### Select just the columns we need

-In each CSTUD tab, use the **Select columns** function to choose just the CAMPUS, "SpEd15 Count" and "SpEd15 Prc" columns (or whatever you named those columns for Special Education.)
+In each CSTUD tab, use the **Select columns** function to choose just the CAMPUS, "SpEd15 Count" and "SpEd15 Prc" columns (or whatever you named those columns for special education.)

 Again, remember to do this with both CSTUD years.